News & announcements

 Tigers Athletic Club

-Here’s an article about the Tigers Athletic Club from the Freeland Tribune, December 26, 1898, sent independently by both Joan Buday and Mary Rosenkrans.
-Thanks to you both!
+Here’s an article about the Tigers Athletic Club from the Freeland Tribune, December 26, 1898, sent independently by Joan Buday, Mary Rosenkrans and Ed Merrick.
+Thank you, all!

 This item comes from Danny Balon, who described it as "a 'summons' that must have been put on peoples doorknobs to advertise a carnival that was going to be held at Tiger's Park in the summer of 1925.
 The promised entertainment includes fireworks, band concerts, dancing AND free daredevil acts !!!
 I found this inside of a cocktail guide that hadn't been opened in a long long time and as a result, it was in amazingly good condition.
 I also found the tag and hole interesting and concluded that this must have been placed on peoples doorknobs with a string which made sense given the fact that we are predating the notion of placing paper adverts under people's windshield wipers, obviously.
 This item just blew me away as I imagined that perhaps my grandfather tucked this away at some point with the intention of taking my father, who would have been 6 years old at that time, to see the 'free daredevil acts'."

 I'll add that I can remember being 4 or 5 and being allowed to go with some of our neighbors to see a circus that had come to town in the mid-1950s and was set up in Tigers Field.
 Very exciting!